Parineeti Chopra: Personal life

 Chopra maintains a close relationship with her family.
 Despite being known for her media-friendly attitude, Chopra has been guarded about discussing her relationships.

 In 2019, Chopra spoke about her personal experience of battling depression.
 Chopra has been outspoken on issues such as weight gain and body-shaming.
 She said, "Body-shaming is the most ridiculous thing on earth.
 It is something natural and what you are born with.
 But every human being should strive to be their fittest.
 They shouldn't strive to be the skinniest.
 You can be fit at your body type."
 On being criticised for her weight, she said, "I agreed with them that I wasn't looking my best.
 I wasn't doing my best for my fitness.
 I think I would have gotten hurt if I was doing everything that I could and I was really my fittest, and then people didn't like the way I looked.
 I think that would have affected me.
 But I agreed with them because I knew I wasn't doing my best."
-Chopra also spoke on pay gap in Bollywood.
+Chopra also spoke on the pay gap in Bollywood.
 She said, "I always felt like I deserved a little bit more but I only got this much.
 But then girls do a lot of endorsements so we kind of make it up.
 So that is why I never talk about it (pay parity) because the boys don't do as many endorsements as girls.
 I hope I'm right.
 We do so many beauty commercials and hair commercials like so many brands and I think we kind of cover it up."
 Her statement was met by several criticism.

 During her career's early stage, she was linked to director Maneesh Sharma, something which was later denied by the actress.
 Despite persistent rumours of dating politician and MP Raghav Chadha since March 2023, Chopra did not publicly speak about the relationship.
 They got engaged on 13 May 2023 at Kapurthala House in New Delhi.
 Chopra married Chadha on 24 September 2023 at The Leela Palace, Udaipur, Rajasthan in a traditional Hindu wedding ceremony.

 On 19 October 2025, she gave birth to their son, Neer.